-We have a management agreement pursuant to which our Manager provides us with technical, administrative, commercial and certain other services for an initial term of two years during which the management fees remained constant with automatic one-year renewals for an additional eight years, during which the management fees can be adjusted every year upon agreement between us and our Manager.
+We have a management agreement pursuant to which our Manager provides us with technical, administrative, commercial and certain other services for an initial term of two years with automatic one-year renewals for an additional eight years, during which the management fees can be adjusted every year upon agreement between us and our Manager.
+The management agreement can be terminated if we provide notice of non-renewal 12 months prior to the end of the then-current term.
 The initial two year term expired on May 28, 2010.
-The management agreement can be terminated earlier if we provide notice of non-renewal 12 months prior to the end of the then-current term.
-We have not provided such notice to our Manager and our management agreement was automatically renewed after the initial expiration on May 28, 2010.
+We have not provided notice of termination to our Manager.
 Our arrangements with our Manager and its performance are reviewed by our board of directors.
 Our chief executive officer, president, chief financial officer and chief operating officer, collectively referred to in this annual report as our "executive officers," provide strategic management for our company and also supervise the management of our day-to-day operations by our Manager.
 Our Manager reports to us and our board of directors through our executive officers.

-In return for providing such services our Manager currently receives a management fee of \$575 per day per vessel.
+In return for providing such services our Manager receives a management fee of \$700 per day per vessel.
 In return for chartering services rendered to us, our Manager also receives a fee of 1.25% on all freight, charter hire, ballast bonus and demurrage for each vessel.
 Our Manager also receives a commission of 1.0% based on the contract price of any vessel bought or sold by it on our behalf, including the acquisition of each of our contracted newbuilds.
-We also pay our Manager a flat supervision fee of \$375,000 per newbuild, which we capitalize, for the on-premises supervision by selected engineers and others on the Manager's staff of newbuilds we have agreed to acquire pursuant to shipbuilding contracts, memoranda of agreement, or otherwise.
+We also pay our Manager a flat supervision fee of \$550,000 per newbuild, of which 50% is payable upon the signing of the relevant supervision agreement, and 50% upon successful completion of the sea trials of each newbuild, which we capitalize, for the on-premises supervision by selected engineers and others on the Manager's staff of newbuilds we have agreed to acquire pursuant to shipbuilding contracts, memoranda of agreement, or otherwise.